AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

 Data Dependencies
 -------------------

-* Abstract states are used in :code:`Global` contracts
+* Abstract states are used in :ada:`Global` contracts

   - Abstract state represents all its constituents
   - Mode is the aggregate of all modes of constituents